cni-september/cni-terraform/README.md

 cd cni-terraform

+2) Create the bucket needed for terraform state file:

+create an s3 bucket as specified in state.tf:'cni-state-september' or update the name & region as you prefer

-2) Init, plan and run:
+3) Init, plan and run:

 terraform init